Varad-Wani/MobileNet-CIFAR10-lightweight-image-classification/README.md

 ---

-## Varad Kishor Wani — MobileNetV2 Implementation (with and without Custom Loss)
+## Varad Kishor Wani — MobileNetV2 Implementation

 This member implemented the **full MobileNetV2 pipeline end-to-end**, covering both experimental configurations: **MobileNetV2 with standard Categorical Cross-Entropy** and **MobileNetV2 with the Margin Loss**.
 The work included data preprocessing, building the MobileNetV2 transfer-learning model, running the two-phase training strategy, fine-tuning the backbone, and evaluating both variants on the CIFAR-10 test set.